llm-bible/llm-bible.github.io/_publications/long2024evaluating.markdown

 bibkey: long2024evaluating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.02380"}
-tags: ['Efficiency And Optimization', 'GPT', 'Model Architecture', 'Uncategorized']
+tags: ['Efficiency And Optimization', 'GPT', 'Model Architecture']
 ---
 This study explores the application of Large Language Models (LLMs), specifically GPT-4, in the analysis of classroom dialogue, a crucial research